batchingching130792/sample-hyde/README.md

 **2B (YoRHa No. 2, Type B)**

- A blade...with a quiet volition.
+A blade…with a quiet volition.<br />

-An all purpose battle android deployed as a member of the automated infantry squad, YoRHa.
-She is equipped with a sword for close-quarters combat, and can attack from range using the "Pod" tactical support system.
-Members of YoRHa forgo names and are reffered to only by their codes.
-Through regulations forbid them from expressing emotions, each model has its own distinguishing personality, and 2B is comparitively cool, calm, and collected.
+An all-purpose battle android deployed as a member of the automated infantry squad, YoRHa.
+She is equipped with a sword for close-quarters combat, and can attack from range using the “Pod” tactical support system.
+Members of YoRHa forgo names and are referred to only by their codes.
+Though regulations forbid them from expressing emotions, each model has its own distinguishing personality, and 2B is comparatively cool, calm, and collected.<br />

+</br><br />
+</br><br />